dhellmann/pymotw/PyMOTW/sys/imports.rst

 Custom importers are implemented in two separate phases.
 The *finder* is responsible for locating a module and providing a *loader* to manage the actual import.
-Adding a custom module finder is as simple as appending a factory to the ``sys.path_hooks`` list.
-On import, each part of the path is given to a finder until one claims support (by not raising ImportError).
+Adding a custom module finder is as simple as appending a factory to the :data:`sys.path_hooks` list.
+On import, each part of the path is given to a finder until one claims support (by not raising :ref:`ImportError <exceptions-ImportError>`).
 That finder is then responsible for searching data storage represented by its path entry for named modules.

 .. include:: sys_path_hooks_noisy.py
     :literal: